 During the 1950s Yarkoni was considered Israel’s leading singer, recording numerous records.
 She was the first woman to record a full album of songs by Naomi Shemer (Shirim mi-Kinneret).
 At the Israel Song Festivals organized by Kol Yisrael, Yarkoni took first place in 1965 and again in 1966, with “Ayelet ha-Hen” and “Leil Stav,” respectively.

-Over a span of forty years, Yarkoni has performed hundreds of concerts abroad before Jewish communities and general audiences alike.
-Her appearances at such major venues as Carnegie Hall and Lincoln Center in New York, the Olympia in Paris, the Palladium in London, and in Japan, Scandinavia, Australia and Russia (1989) have drawn large audiences.
+Over a span of forty years, Yarkoni performed hundreds of concerts abroad before Jewish communities and general audiences alike.
+Her appearances at such major venues as Carnegie Hall and Lincoln Center in New York, the Olympia in Paris, the Palladium in London, and in Japan, Scandinavia, Australia and Russia (1989) drew large audiences.

-To date, Yarkoni has recorded some 1,400 songs (some claim the total is even higher) and over sixty albums (more than any other Israeli singer, male or female), in an impressive range of styles and rhythms.
+Yarkoni recorded some 1,400 songs (some claim the total is even higher) and over sixty albums (more than any other Israeli singer, male or female), in an impressive range of styles and rhythms.